UK 'people's tribunal' hears claims China abused Uyghurs - WTMJ

 Associated Press

-The tribunal, made up of lawyers, academics and businesspeople, does not have U.K. government backing and has no powers to sanction or punish China.
+The tribunal, made up of lawyers, academics and businesspeople, does not have U.K. government backing or any powers to sanction or punish China.
 But organizers hope the process of publicly laying out evidence will compel international action to tackle alleged abuses against the Uyghurs, a largely Muslim ethnic group.

 Nice, a British barrister who led the prosecution of ex-Serbian President Slobodan Milosevic and has worked with the International Criminal Court, said the forum would create “a permanent body of evidence and a record, if found, of crimes perpetrated.”